What is Form 1099-NEC?

 Plan Now to Meet Your Business’s Tax Form Filing Deadlines

-Regardless whether your workers are classified as employees or independent contractors, the federal filing deadline for 2020 employee W2s and independent contractor 1099-NEC forms is February 1, 2021.
+Regardless of whether your workers are classified as employees or independent contractors, the federal filing deadline for 2021 employee W2s and independent contractor 1099-NEC forms is January 31, 2022.

 Beginning the data-gathering and verification process as early as possible can help you meet your obligations to workers and to the IRS.
 As previously mentioned, your company may also be subject to state-specific requirements and deadlines, so consult with a tax professional in your state or a Rocket Lawyer On Call® attorney to understand your obligations with respect to Form 1099-NEC.